gursheyss/sveltekit-template/README.md

 - [tailwind](https://tailwindcss.com/) is a css framework i use as i find inline styles a lot easier to work with
 - for any global/new styles, like a color scheme i want to use, i put them in my tailwind.config.cjs
-- i use [postcss](https://postcss.org/) to apply the same set of stylesto multiple components. i put them in my app.postcss
+- i use [postcss](https://postcss.org/) to apply the same set of styles to multiple components. i put them in my app.postcss

 ### melt-ui